okh252/Olivia-Holmes/README.md

  ![0001](https://user-images.githubusercontent.com/54654991/65926661-f62c5200-e3bb-11e9-8fd8-102b2bd97321.jpg)
  - Published video explaining information on Customer Profitiability dashboard.
 This video can be found [_here_](https://youtu.be/aT6eyjUjpxE).

+### LPI Linux Essentials
+[_Linux Academy's LPI Linux Essentials_](https://linuxacademy.com/cp/modules/view/id/346) training program was completed.
+This offered a high level look at the Linux Operating System through self guided videos and hands-on labs.
+Offered an introduction into using commands within Terminal on the MacOSX Operating System.

+#### Training and Labs Completed
+- Linux Community and a Career in Open Source
+   - Linux Evolution and Operating Systems
+   - Major Open-Source Applications
+   - Open Source Software and Licensing
+   - ICT Skills and Working in Linux
+- Finding your Way on a Linux System
+   - Command Line Basics
+   - Using the Command Line to Get Help
+   - Using Directories and Listing Files
+   - Creating, Moving, and Deleting Files
+- The Power of the COmmand Line
+   - Archiving Files on Command Line
+   - Searching and Extraacting Data from Files
+   - Turing COmmands into a Script
+- The Linux Operating System
+   - Choosing an Operating Systme
+   - Understanding Computer Hardware
+   - Where Data is Stored
+   - Your Computer on the Network
+- Security and File Permissions
+   - Basic Security and Identifiying User Types
+   - Creating Groups and Users
+   - Managing File Permissions and Ownership
+   - Special Directories and Files

+#### Key Deliverable
+Upon Completion of the Videos and the Hands-on Labs,

 ### IPsec and Open VPN Server Build